mrowe/mikerowecode.com/_posts/2007-09-05-setting-itunes-metadata.md

+---
+layout: post
-Setting iTunes metadata for downloaded TV shows
+title: Setting iTunes metadata for downloaded TV shows
+---

 Below is a small piece of thoroughly untested AppleScript (well, it worked for me at least once) that will process files you might have